fls-bioinformatics-core/GFFUtils/README.markdown

                           zeroes

     --clean-replace-attributes
                           Replace 'ID', 'Gene', 'Parent' and 'Name' attributes with the value of the SGD attribute, if present

     --clean-exclude-attributes
-                          Remove the 'kaks', 'kaks2' and 'ncbi' attributes
+                          Remove the 'kaks', 'kaks2' and 'ncbi' attributes (to remove arbitrary attributes, see the --remove-
+                          attribute=... option)

     --clean-group-sgds    Group features with the same SGD by adding unique numbers to the 'ID' attributes; IDs will have the form